simondotm/nx-firebase/docs/nx-firebase-applications.md

 ## Nx-Firebase Application Targets (Executors)

 - `build` - Build the functions applicaion
-- `serve` - Build the functions application in `--watch` mode and start the Firebase Emulators
+- `serve` - Build the functions application in `watch` mode and start the Firebase Emulators
 - `deploy` - Run the Firebase CLI `deploy` command with the application's Firebase configuration.
 This target accepts forwarded command line options.
 - `lint` - Lint the functions application code
 - `test` - Run Jest unit tests on the functions application code
+- `emulate` - Start the firebase emulation suite
+- `getconfig` - Fetch the firebase remote config

+See [Firebase targets](nx-firebase-targets.md) for more information.